Learning to Learn Words from Visual Scenes

-Figure~\ref{fig:negatives_curve} shows that, even as the number of distractor examples increases, the performance of our model is relatively strong.
-As expected, EXPERT accuracy decreases with the number of negatives, but it does so at a slower rate than the baselines.
-Specifically, EXPERT outperforms baselines by $18\%$ with one distractor example, and by $36\%$ with ten.
+Figure~\ref{fig:negatives_curve} shows that, even as the size of the reference set (and thus the difficulty of language acquisition) increases, the performance of our model remains relatively strong.
+EXPERT outperforms baselines by $18\%$ with one distractor example, and by $36\%$ with ten.
 This shows that our model remains relatively robust compared to baselines.

-Figure \ref{fig:new_concepts} shows some examples of how the model handles predicting words which it has seen neither in training nor in the reference set.
-In this case, since the word cannot be found in the reference set, the model cannot point to it, so we examine language model predictions of the masked new words.
-The model still makes sensible predictions.
-For example, when the model has never seen the word ``oven", it describes the oven as a ``drawer" instead.